WadeWilsonPool/WadeWilsonPool/README.md

 - 👋 Hi, I’m @WadeWilsonPool
-- 👀 I’m interested in software developement.
+- 👀 I’m interested in Ruby on Rails.
-- 🌱 I’m currently learning Ruby.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shawna.cook24@gmail.com.

 <!---